antaldaniel/listen-local-slovakia/README.md

 ## Code of Conduct

-Please note that the `OpenCollections Tutorials` are released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the contents of the  `dataobservatory-eu/listen-local-slovakia` folder are released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.